Last updated on May 22nd, 2019

 I loved (and still love—”you!
-It’s still you!”) so much that I convinced a bunch of friends on my freshman hall in college to dress up as characters from the film on a random weekday—for the record, I was Mark—and typed up the entire screenplay dialogue while bedridden in my dorm room during a particularly boredom-inducing flu.
+It’s still you!”) this movie so much that I convinced a bunch of friends on my freshman hall in college to dress up as characters from the film on a random weekday—for the record, I was Mark—and typed up the entire screenplay dialogue while bedridden in my dorm room during a particularly boredom-inducing flu.
 Play, pause, type.
 Play, pause, type.

 But who wouldn’t be won over by the romanticized notion of working—even if it is for The Man—with a bunch of friends and experiencing daily dramatic shenanigans like saving your gorgeous, independent record store from being consumed by corporate greed while hosting a past-his-prime, pompous pop star for an album signing and dealing with a skate-punk shoplifter who calls himself Warren Beatty?

 Though many things are consumed in Empire Records—beer, cigars, cupcakes (“Dad says there are 24 usable hours in every day, thank you!”), pizza, pot brownies, M&Ms, speed (“diet pills, oh, what a surprise?!”), the salad Rex attempts to eat as Corey attempts to seduce him—nothing seemed appropriate to build an edible homage around.

 Basically a pain in the ass to deal with, coiffed, coddled, and manicured (helloooo, Rex’s wardrobe: satiny purple fringed shirt, black velvet jacket, and purple fringed pants!), sugar-pop-sweet and a little fruity; it all makes sense.
 Rex is a fancy, finicky French confection when it comes down to it.

 I wouldn’t call these petits fours washed-up impostors because you are taking the time to make them from scratch, after all.
 But they do have a secret inside: thin layers of blueberry jam, as an homage to Rex’s navy blue Jockey briefs.

 Damn the Man.
 Save the Empire.

-- 1 1/8 cups (4 3/4 oz.) cake flour
+- 1 1/8 cups (135 grams; 4 3/4 ounces) cake flour

-- 3/4 cup (5 1/4 oz.) granulated sugar
+- 3/4 cup (150 grams; 5 1/4 ounces) granulated sugar

 - 1 1/2 teaspoons baking powder